Written by Jack Rubinger

 - Measure area widths

-- Determine floor marking tape colors and other supplies based on inventory, traffic flow patterns, areas needing specific boundaries for safety, height, available light in the facility and corporate logos.
+- Determine floor marking tape colors and types based on inventory, traffic flow patterns, areas needing specific boundaries

 - Apply tape

-One indispensable tool for any warehouse, facility or supply chain manager is a thermal transfer printer to generate signs and labels that complement floor marking supplies.
-Graphic Products offers several thermal transfer printers that allow users to create their own on-site signs and labels for safety, efficiency, wayfinding and other applications.
+One indispensable tool for any warehouse, facility or supply chain manager is a thermal transfer printer to generate signs and labels to work in conjunction with floor marking tapes.

-DuraLabel printers ship complete with OSHA-compliant print templates, a huge catalog of symbols and an extensive font collection that can be utilized with popular word processing software.
+DuraLabel printers ship complete with OSHA-compliant print templates and a huge catalog of symbols that can be utilized with popular word processing software or the included label-creation software.
 With these tools, you can print custom labels on-demand at your own facility.

-Knowing where signs and labels complement floor marking and make the most impact in a facility is an important job for facility managers.
+Knowing where signs and labels make the most impact in a facility is an important job for facility managers.

 Clearly marking areas for pallets is just one of the roles floor marking tape plays in warehouses.
-If you can’t tell where to put the pallets, you’re wasting time, taking up valuable space and compromising safety.
+If workers can’t tell where to put the pallets, they’re wasting time, taking up valuable space and compromising safety.
 Floor marking helps organize the pallets based on their content or shipping destination.

 While industrial and warehouse environments are likely the most common floor marking applications, forward thinking facility managers can also leverage floor marking strategies beyond tried and true environments.